Talisman deal with Sinopec to be sealed by year-end

-CAPE TOWN (Reuters) - British and European Union regulators are expected to approve Sinopec Corp’s (600028.SS) 49 percent acquisition of Talisman Energy TLM.TO by the end of the year, an official said on Thursday.
+CAPE TOWN, Nov 1 (Reuters) - British and European Union regulators are expected to approve Sinopec Corp’s 49 percent acquisition of Talisman Energy by the end of the year, an official said on Thursday.

 “We were targeting for an earlier date than this and it’s just the processes that take place between the department of energy and climate for the UK government and for the EU,” said John Baillie, Senior Vice President of development and growth strategy at Addax Petroleum, itself acquired by Sinopec in 2009.